-1. Melt the butter in the microwave in a medium mixing bowl.
+1. Melt 1 stick butter in the microwave in a medium mixing bowl.
 Add the evaporated milk, 3/4 cup of the sugar, and the salt.
 Stir so that the sugar dissolves.
 Allow to cool.

-2. Dissolve the yeast in 1/4 cup lukewarm water and stir in the remaining teaspoon sugar.
+2. Dissolve the yeast in 1/4 cup lukewarm water and stir in another teaspoon sugar.
 Allow to stand for 10 minutes, until foamy.
-If the yeast does not foam up, it is no good, so you’ll have to start over with new yeast and sugar.
+If the yeast does not foam up, it is no good, so you'll have to start over with new yeast and sugar.

 3. Add the yeast mixture to the butter and milk mixture.
 Add the eggs and lemon zest and whisk together vigorously, until well blended.